 Referred to as the Lone Star State, there are several options and places to visit in Texas for the tourists and even the locals.

-As the second-largest state of the United States, Texas has a lot in store, from mountaintops to tropical beaches and amusement parks, to offer.
+As the second-largest state of the United States, Texas has a lot in store, from mountaintops to tropical beaches and amusement parks.
 And Texans are intensely proud of their history, culture, and the beautiful sceneries this Lone Star State nestles in its lap.
-They say, “Everything is bigger in Texas,” and once you visit there, you will believe that too.
+They say, “Everything is bigger in Texas,” once you visit there, you will believe that too.

-As Texas has a lot to offer and you wouldn’t want to miss some of its best attractions, we have trimmed down the list of places to visit in Texas for you so that you can make every second count.
+As Texas has a lot to offer, and you wouldn’t want to miss some of its best attractions, we have trimmed down the list of places to visit in Texas so that you can make every second count.

 22 Places To Visit In Texas

-They say, even if you are a local, you will be about the age of thirty-seven before you completely traverse the Lone Star State.
+They say that even if you are a local, you will be about thirty-seven before you traverse the Lone Star State.